2017–18 NCAA Division I men's basketball corruption scandal: South Carolina

 After being withheld from play by Louisville amid questions regarding his eligibility stemming from the original revelations, Brian Bowen withdrew from the school and eventually enrolled at South Carolina, though he would not be eligible to play for the Gamecocks' basketball program until January 2019.
 However, the ASM documents raise more questions about his NCAA eligibility, allegedly listing at least $7,000 in benefits to him and his family during his high school career.
 That would result in him later rescinding his collegiate entry altogether, instead opting to begin a professional basketball career early, starting with the Sydney Kings in Australia.
-In addition, P. J. Dozier, a star on South Carolina's 2017 Final Four team, was alleged to have received over $6,000 while at the school.
+In addition, PJ Dozier, a star on South Carolina's 2017 Final Four team, was alleged to have received over $6,000 while at the school.

 Kansas

 The mother of former Kansas (KU) star Josh Jackson, Apples Jones, reportedly received $2,700 from ASM during Jackson's college career.

 The April 2018 indictments raised more serious issues surrounding the Kansas program, which is also sponsored by Adidas.
 Gatto and the coach of an Adidas-sponsored AAU team were alleged to have given at least $90,000 to the mother of a KU recruit between October 2016 and November 2017 in exchange for the player's commitment to the school.
 Sources close to the investigation told Yahoo!
 Sports that this player was Billy Preston, who committed to KU in November 2016 and enrolled at the school in 2017.
 He played in two exhibition games, but the school did not allow him to play during the beginning 2017–18 season and then left school after questions were raised about his ownership of a car he was driving at the time of an auto accident.
 Another member of KU's 2017 recruiting class, Silvio De Sousa, was linked to illicit payments in the 2018 indictments.
-The University attempted a plea deal acknowledging the payment to De Sousa was used to cover an online class.
-In April 2019, the University submitted their formal appeal to have De Sousa be re-instated for the 2019–2020 season.
+The university attempted a plea deal acknowledging the payment to De Sousa was used to cover an online class.
+In April 2019, the university submitted their formal appeal to have De Sousa be re-instated for the 2019–2020 season.